-The crown jewel of these investments is the iconic Sandy Lane Resort, with its two Tom Fazio golf courses and a stunning six-star hotel.
-The exclusive Green Monkey golf course carved out of an old coral stone quarry, is quite spectacular and qualifies as one of the few ‘trophy’ golf courses in the Caribbean.
-The Sandy Lane Country Club, which hosted the 2007 World Cup of Golf, is a pure five-star experience.
+Barbados is home to several hidden golf gems, with the iconic Sandy Lane Resort representing the ‘crown jewels’ thanks to its two Tom Fazio courses.
+The exclusive Green Monkey, carved out of an old coral-stone quarry, is quite spectacular and qualifies as one of the few ‘trophy’ golf courses in the Caribbean.
+While the Country Club, which hosted the 2007 World Cup of Golf, offers a pure five-star experience.

-Just up the road on the ‘platinum’ west coast as it’s known, is Royal Westmoreland, the most successful high- end real estate golf development on the island.
-It’s a Robert Trent Jones Jnr. designed golf course and probably the best he has designed.
+The nearby Royal Westmoreland is the most successful high-end real estate golf development on the island.
+It’s a Robert Trent Jones Jnr. designed course and probably the best he has done.
 The challenging course is surrounded by impressive villas that are home to the rich and famous, many of whom call Barbados their second home.

-On the final approach over the sea as you fly into Barbados, the Barbados Golf Club sits on the left side of the plane, just up from the famous ‘Friday Fish Fry’ village of Oistins, five minutes away from the airport.
-Fully open to the public, it is the only 18-hole championship golf course on the south coast, with a catchment area of over 2,000 hotel rooms.
-The links-style layout, with fresh prevailing winds, was first opened in the early seventies but closed in 1975.
-In 1998 I moved to Barbados for five years and was involved with a group of local golfers, the Government, businessmen, and hoteliers, in rebuilding the golf course which had reverted to 30 feet of wild bush with a derelict clubhouse.
-The Barbados Golf Club is now proudly the Home of Golf in Barbados for the majority of the 1,000 or so local golfers.
-It is also the most popular and affordable golf course in Barbados for tourists and the many snowbirds that frequent the island in the winter months.
+Located between the airport and Oistins, the Barbados Golf Club is the only 18-hole championship golf course on the south coast.
+Fully open to the public, with a links style layout, Barbados Golf Club is now proudly the Home of Golf in Barbados for the majority of the 1,000 or so local golfers.
+It is also the most popular and affordable course in Barbados for tourists and long-stay visitors.
 Golf for All is the slogan of the club, which is completely inclusive and the main teaching centre for the growing number of young Barbadians learning the game.
 It is also by far the most social golf club on the island.

-There are a number of physically more beautiful islands in the Caribbean, that is for sure, but none of them can deliver the same quality of life as Barbados.
+There are many other beautiful islands in the Caribbean, but none of them can deliver the same quality of life as Barbados.
 As I say to many of my international friends, there is a life in Barbados, with lots going on and plenty to do.
 And its biggest asset of all is the friendliness of its well-educated people.